orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   vendor lock-in, as an undisclosed sponsored project, as fanboyism by the project, or as underoptimized.
 It must also accommodate builder machines building portable prebuilt packages.

+* Ebuilds that do compiler-switch must filter-lto.
+This overlay should resolve all LTO issues without user intervention.
+  1.  filter-lto when the compiler at the beginning of the pkg_setup phase is not the same after a forced compiler switch.
+  2.  filter-lto when LTO compiler is not the same after the compiler switch phase for static-libs or static builds.
+  3.  filter-lto when using a GPU compiler
+  4.  filter-lto when not using system compilers
+  5.  filter-lto when using forked compilers
+  6.  filter-lto when ODR violations encountered
+  7.  filter-lto when runtime issues are encountered.

 # Ebuild organization